dan-mckay/Map-of-Africa/README.md

 Map-of-Africa
 =============

-In interactive map of Africa Built with Raphael.js
+An interactive map of Africa Built with Raphael.js